nebgnahz/ieee754-visualization/README.md

+# Note

+This repository has been modified to visualize single precision floating point.
+For details, please see [the original repository](https://github.com/bartaz/ieee754-visualization).
+Changes are ugly hacks, and they are not worth creating PR to the original repository.

 # IEEE 754 Double Precision Floating Point Visualization

 It's an interactive visualization of how double precision floating point representation works.